Gen II Capture Mechanics

 Fast Ball

-C = R * 4 if the Pokémon is Grimer, Tangela or Magnemite (they are only the first three of many Pokémon that may flee from battle in the games, but they appear to be the only ones affected by the Fast Ball); C = R otherwise
+C = R * 4 if the Pokémon is Grimer, Tangela or Magnemite (they are only the first three of many Pokémon that may flee from battle in the games, but they're the only ones affected by the Fast Ball); C = R otherwise

 Heavy Ball